-CapSense®, PSoC® 3, PSoC® 5, and PSoC® CreatorTM are trademarks and PSoC® is a registered trademark of Cypress Semiconductor Corp.
+CapSense[®], PSoC[®]3, PSoC[®]5, and PSoC[®] Creator[TM] are trademarks and PSoC[®] is a registered trademark of Cypress Semiconductor Corp.
 All other trademarks or registered trademarks referenced herein are property of the respective corporations.

-Purchase of I2C components from Cypress or one of its sublicensed Associated Companies conveys a license under the Philips I2C Patent Rights to use these components in an I2C system, provided that the system conforms to the I2C Standard Specification as defined by Philips.
+Purchase of I2C components from Cypress or one of its sublicensed Associated Companies conveys a license under the Philips I2C Patent Rights to use these components from Units and The Components to the I2C Standard Specification as defined by Philips.